Louwrensth/Fundamental-Constants/README.md

 There are two header files available, one for C/C++ and one for C++ only.

 They don't differ very much.
-The only difference is the C header does not use namespaces and the globally defined constants are all prefixed with `codata_` for clarity and to prevent clashes.
+The only difference is that the C header does not use namespaces.
+Instead, the globally defined constants are all prefixed with `codata_` for clarity and to prevent clashes.

 ```